shumin11/StreamSense/README.md

 **StreamWise AI** is an AI-powered subscription recommendation system that helps users make **cost-effective** decisions about which streaming platforms to subscribe to based on upcoming content and their personal preferences.

-Instead of being a typical chatbot, **StreamWise AI** leverages the same backend technologies (AI models, SQL query generation, and RAG pipelines) to analyze user preferences and recommend the most relevant platforms for the next subscription cycle.
+Instead of being a typical chatbot, **StreamWise AI** leverages the same backend technologies (AI models, SQL query generation, and automated data pipelines) to analyze user preferences and recommend the most relevant platforms for the next subscription cycle.

 ---
 ## 🎥 Demo Video